NYUCCL/psiTurk/doc/command_line/hit.rst

 upon your current mode. ``hit create`` can also be run interactively by entering the command without parameters.

-The ``duration`` specifies how long a worker can "hold on" to your HIT (in hours or hours:minutes) This should be long enough for workers to actually complete your HIT, but sometimes workers will "accept" a HIT which is worth a lot of money but come back and do the work later in the day.
+The ``duration`` specifies how long a worker can "hold on" to your HIT (in hours or hours:minutes).
+This should be long enough for workers to actually complete your HIT, but sometimes workers will "accept" a HIT which is worth a lot of money but come back and do the work later in the day.
 You can specify a shorter duration if you want workers to